TylerTemp/SaintsField/README.md

 }
 ```

-Please note: if you have many type options, a big list might be slow.
+Please note: if you have many type options, the big dropdown list might be SLOW.

 Example: